Traidcraft-Exchange/Code-for-Campaigns/campaign_scripts/use-a-gif-as-a-campaignion-campaign-image.md

 If you try to add a moving GIF as your campaign image in Campaignion, it wont' work.
 Campaignion converts moving GIFs into static GIFs when you upload it.
 (I think.)

-So just add any image as your campaign image.
-(A small transparent image would perfom best.)
+Add an appropriate image as your campaign image.
+(A small transparent image would make the webpage perfom best.)

 Then put the code below in the Source of the main content of your campaign.